Mold Remediation Pros in Orlando, FL

 HEPA Air Scrubbing

 Industrial HEPA air scrubbers run continuously throughout the remediation area, capturing airborne spores (including Stachybotrys, Aspergillus, Penicillium, and others) down to 0.3 microns.
-We maintain negative air pressure throughout the process.
+Your matched pro maintains negative air pressure throughout the process.

 Physical Mold Removal